facelessuser/coloraide/docs/src/markdown/color.md

 Color(d)
 ```

-You can also control the precision of the output values with the `precision` parameter.
+You can also control the precision of your output values with the `precision` parameter.
+For more information or to
+learn more about more advanced controls of precision, see the sections on [precision](./strings.md#precision) and
+[rounding](./strings.md#rounding.md) which applies to both serialization and coordinate retrieval.

 ```py play
 d = Color('purple').to_dict(precision=3)